 We are pleased to announce a few new initiatives:

-.
-Open to all junior (i.e., non-tenured PhD-holding scholars 40 years of age or younger) NAKS members, this new prize will be awarded annually for the best essay on any topic that demonstrates the continued relevance of Kant’s philosophy.
+status), or non-tenured (regardless of age).”
+This new prize will be awarded annually for the best essay on any topic that demonstrates the continued relevance of Kant’s philosophy.
 The goal is to provide recognition to and support for young scholars in the early stages of their careers.

 Hoke Robinson founded and served as the first president of NAKS.
-Karl Ameriks, Richard Aquila, Nelson Potter, Pauline Kleingeld, Patricia Kitcher, and Sharon Anderson-Gold have also served as presidents.
-Past vice presidents include Günter Zöller, Jane Kneller, Eric Watkins, and Michelle Grier.
+Robert Louden, Karl Ameriks, Richard Aquila, Nelson Potter, Pauline Kleingeld, Patricia Kitcher, and Sharon Anderson-Gold have also served as presidents.
+Past vice presidents include Pablo Muchnik, Günter Zöller, Jane Kneller, Eric Watkins, and Michelle Grier.
 Our bibliographers have been Manfred Kuehn and Felicitas Munzel.

-The NAKS advisory board is composed of Henry Allison (University of California, Davis), Karl Ameriks (University of Notre Dame), Richard Aquila (University of Tennessee), Paul Guyer (University of Pennsylvania), Rhoda Kotzin (Michigan State University), Jane Kneller (Colorado State University), Manfred Kuehn (Boston University), Ralf Meerbote (University of Rochester), Nelson Potter (University of Nebraska), Hoke Robinson (University of Memphis), Allen Wood (Stanford University), and Guenter Zoeller (University of Munich).
+The NAKS advisory board is composed of Henry Allison (University of California, Davis), Karl Ameriks (University of Notre Dame), Richard Aquila (University of Tennessee), Paul Guyer (University of Pennsylvania), Pauline Kleingeld (University of Groningen), Patricia Kitcher (Columbia University) , Rhoda Kotzin (Michigan State University), Jane Kneller (Colorado State University), Manfred Kuehn (Boston University), Robert Louden (University of Southern Maine), Ralf Meerbote (University of Rochester), Frederick Rauscher (Michigan State University), Hoke Robinson (University of Memphis), Eric Watkins (University of California, San Diego), Allen Wood (Stanford University)and Guenter Zoeller (University of Munich).